China says Xi was given no option for video address to COP26 - Up News Info

 Article content

-China rejects Western allegations of human rights abuses in the northwestern region of the country.

-“You can’t ask China to cut coal production on the one hand, while at the same time imposing sanctions on Chinese photovoltaic enterprises,” Wang said on Tuesday.
+“You can’t ask China to cut coal production on the one hand, while at the same time imposing sanctions on Chinese photovoltaic enterprises,” foreign ministry spokesman Wang said on Tuesday.

-The Global Times, part of the Communist Party-run People’s Daily stable of newspapers, said in an editorial on Monday that the United States should not expect to be able to influence Beijing on climate, while attacking it on human rights and other issues.
+The Global Times, part of the Communist Party-run People’s Daily stable of newspapers, said in a Monday editorial that the United States should not expect to be able to influence Beijing on climate, while attacking it on human rights and other issues.

 Washington’s attitude towards China has made it “impossible for China to see any potential to have fair negotiation amid the tensions,” the paper said.

-(Reporting by David Stanway, Josh Horwitz and Yew Lun Tian; Additional reporting by Elizabeth Piper in Glasgow; Editing by Alexander Smith and Alison Williams)
+(Reporting by David Stanway, Josh Horwitz and Yew Lun Tian; Editing by Alexander Smith)

 Advertisement